mlwiles/vmwaresolutions/vcd/ipsec-srx-pne/index.md

 Updated: 2021-02-09

-Based on the initial example of [IPSec Tunnel over IBM Private Network Endpoint (PNE) using ESG](https://mlwiles.github.io/vmwaresolutions/vcd/ipsec-esg-pne/), this modification of the example will change the inbound 'external' or 'inbound' side of the IPSec tunnel which was using ESG and to now be using SRX.
+Based on the initial example of an [IPSec Tunnel over IBM PNE - ESG](https://mlwiles.github.io/vmwaresolutions/vcd/ipsec-esg-pne/), this modification of the example will change the 'external' or 'inbound' side of the IPSec tunnel which was using ESG and to now use an SRX.

-In this example we replace the vCloud Directory with ESG in Frankfurt ...
+Replace the vCloud Directory using an ESG in Frankfurt ...
 <img src="images/1-vdc-pne-ipsec.png" width="1000" style="border: 1px solid black">

-with a vCenter and an Juniper SRX.
+with a vCenter and a Juniper SRX.
 <img src="images/2-vdc-pne-ipsec.png" width="1000" style="border: 1px solid black">

 To do so, we have deployed an SRX appliance in the vCenter in FRA (Juniper appliance image - vsrx_20.4r1.12_scsi)